mArc0v0mag1c/optimalgiv/README.md

 must hold exactly **within the sample**.
 This ensures internal consistency of the equilibrium condition.

-If the adding-up constraint is not satisfied, the model will adjust accordingly, but but **interpretation of estimated coefficients should be made with caution**, as residual market imbalances may bias elasticities and standard errors.
+If the adding-up constraint is not satisfied, the model will adjust accordingly, but **the interpretation of estimated coefficients should be made with caution**, as residual market imbalances may bias elasticities and standard errors.
 (See the `complete_coverage` argument below for details.)

 ---